Live your dream of disappearing in the Canadian Far North: The HMS Terror in her final 1845 configuration

 PDF

 Two versions of the hull are included - one with smooth sides (that can be painted to simulate wood planking), and a version with an iron-plated bow.
 Alternatively, you can cut the plates out of aluminum cans.
-That would look better and also be kinda ironic.
+That would look better while also being kinda ironic.

 The rudder is designed to be fixed with a wire hinge, inserted into the hull slot before joining - as well as two alignment blocks to keep things square.